learn-co-curriculum/binary-and-hexadecimal/README.md

 if `n_1` is 1, `n_3` is 1, `n_4` is 1, and everything else is 0, then the
 value is 26, i.e. `11010`.

+So, once we've memorized the first powers of two, we just see which ones have a `1` and add them together.
+The first powers of two are:

+`1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024`

+If we have the number `101011`, then that number in decimal is `1 + 2 + 8 + 16 + 32`

+Some things we encounter that use binary directly:

+* Bitstrings

+If you ever need a really compact way to represent a bunch of binary values, you can assign each bit in a number to represent true or false.

+Say we have the binary number 10011.
+In Ruby, we would get this number like this: `permissions = 21`.

+Then, we would need numbers to check against the permissions number.
+So, `admin = 16`, in binary this number is `10000`.

+Then, if we use the binary "and" operator, `&`, we can check if the permissions are on for admins like this:

+`permissions & admin > 0`

+In this case `permissions & admin` equals `10000`.
+If the permissions string had been `000011`, then `permissions & admin` would have equaled 0.

+* Unix permissions

+Unix uses bit strings for permissions.

+`chmod 644` you say?
+What bizarre incantation is this?
+Well it's unix using a bitstring to manage permissions.
+A unix bitstring represents whether 3 different groups of people can read, write or execute a given file.
+Here's what that looks like when inspected with `ls -l`:

+`-rw-r--r-- 1 spencer1248 staff 4176 May  4 09:23 README.md`

+The first 3 spaces are for the owner, the second 3 are for the group. the last 3 are for everyone.

+To change these permissions, we can use a bit string like this:

+`chmod 644 README.md`.

+644 treated as 3 separate numbers gives us 3 binary numbers that look like this:

+`110 100 100`

+These map `rw-`, `r--`, and `r--`.

+Neato.

 ### Hex